eye-division/clarebassett/news/_posts/2018-03-01-affordable-art-fair-battersea-2018.md

     mime_type: image/jpeg
 ---

 The Affordable Art Fair in Battersea is always exiting and busy.
-I plan to be there with Four Impressions next spring.
+I plan to be there at Stand L2 with 4Impressions March 7th-10th.
+Come along to explore the many galleries exhibiting or to partake in some of the workshops on offer.

 Battersea Park<br>London<br>March, 2018<br>[www.affordableartfair.com](http://ww.affordableartfair.com)